drawwithcode/2019-group-11-1/README.md

         		document.getElementById("timer").style.display = "block";
         	}
           ```
-##### Check Completition
+##### Check Completion

       The grid that was previously used to check marks = 0 is the same constructed in this function to check that every values are marked "1".
 If every value results "1", then the grid is completed and a " YAY!" message will appear.
       The timer stops and shows how long did it take to fill all the squares.
       We used clearInterval to reset the timer created with setInterval().

       A random combination of elements picked from the two arrays(var roomNames + var roomColors) generates a room nickname associated with game time.
+(Only visible in console.log, for now...).

           ```
           //-------check that all values are marked "1"